Table of Contents

 Does the complaint remain private?

-The University respects the privacy of all parties to a complaint of Sexual Misconduct except insofar as it interferes with the University’s obligation to fully investigate allegations of Sexual Misconduct.
+The University respects the privacy of all parties to a complaint of Sexual Misconduct except insofar as it interferes with the University’s obligation to fully investigate allegations of Sexual Misconduct in order to insure the safety of students and employees.
 Where the obligation to investigate requires the University to release some private information, the University will only disseminate such information on a need-to-know basis.
 In all complaints of Sexual Misconduct, all parties will be informed of the outcome.
-The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
+The University also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 Will my parents be told?